 A salesperson should understand that TechTarget's customers are selling to IT and security decision-makers who are drowning in vendor noise and tool sprawl.
 These buyers need to educate themselves on complex technical purchases where the wrong choice carries significant risk.
 TechTarget's customers value intent data and targeted reach because they're not casting wide nets.
 They're hunting for the specific CIO, CISO, or infrastructure director who has budget authority and an active need for exactly what they're selling.

-Based on an analysis of tech stacks from companies that use TechTarget
+Source: Analysis of tech stacks from 198 companies that use TechTarget

 Commonly Paired Technologies